erc7824/nitrolite-example/docs/chapter-4-display-balances.md

             // CHAPTER 4: Handle balance responses (when we asked for balances) if (response.method === RPCMethod.GetLedgerBalances) {
-                const balanceResponse = response as GetLedgerBalancesResponse;
+                // TODO: usually linter will know the type of response, so manually casting is not needed const balanceResponse = response as GetLedgerBalancesResponse;
                 console.log('Received balance response:', balanceResponse.params);